crystaldonut/crystaldonut.github.io/content/topics/AboutMe.md

 ### ❗ Note on Expertise and Hiring

-I avoid traditional tech assessments like coding tests or take-home exams, as my extensive portfolio and professional history speak to my capabilities.
+I avoid traditional assessments like live coding tests or even some take-home exams, as my extensive portfolio and professional history speak to my capabilities.
 I focus on substantial metrics such as software architecture and alignment with company vision, rather than mere lines of code.

 ## 🧭 Site Navigation

-- **About Me:** You are here- **AWS Cloud:** Comprehensive details of the AWS Services I've worked with.
+- **AWS Cloud:** Comprehensive details of the AWS Services I've worked with.
 - **Mobile/Desktop:** A rundown of the mobile & desktop frameworks and language I have experience in.
 - **Ops:** My experience in DevOps IAC.
 - **Web:** A list of frameworks for my web development.